py-sdl/py-sdl2/doc/modules/sdl2ext_color.rst

       100].
 Note that this will not return the absolutely exact HSV values for the set RGB values in all cases.
-Due to the RGB mapping from 0-255 and the HSV mapping from 0-100 and 0-360 rounding errors may cause the HSV values todiffer slightly from what you might expect.
+Due to the RGB mapping from 0-255 and the HSV mapping from 0-100 and 0-360 rounding errors may cause the HSV values to differ slightly from what you might expect.

    .. attribute:: i1i2i3